Conditioning LLMs to Generate Code-Switched Text

 \section{Conclusion}

 In this work, we have presented a methodology to leverage LLMs in the generation of code-switched text from monolingual instances, specifically for the English-Spanish language pair.

-Our framework consists of back-translating natural code-switched instances (EN-ES) into monolingual English sentences, and using the resulting parallel corpus, dubbed \textit{EN2CS}, to fine-tune autoregressive models to turn monolingual sentences into CS.
-This approach has the potential to improve the naturalness of CS generation, as the gold standard CS text is not artificially generated.
+Our framework consists of back-translating natural code-switched instances (EN-ES) into monolingual English sentences, and using the resulting parallel corpus, dubbed \textit{EN-CS}, to fine-tune autoregressive models to translate monolingual sentences into CS.
+This has the advantage of ensuring that the target sentences contain completely natural CS, which has the potential to improve the naturalness of CS generation.

-We have provided an extensive evaluation of the results of our models.
-On the one hand, we perform a human evaluation of the outputs of the models with two parts: a human preference based evaluation and an error analysis of a subset of the test sentences, where we find out three types of errors: CS errors, errors in meaning and format errors.
-On the other, we employ popular NLG metrics to automatically evaluate the results of our models, and calculate the correlation between both types of evaluation.

-Both the automatic metrics and the analysis of the outputs of the models, as well as the human evaluation, show that, when fine-tuning the models with LoRA, base models work better than their instruction-tuned counterparts for this task, and that the Llama3 family obtains better scores than the Mistral family.
-This could be an example where instruction tuning degrades the base model's linguistic ability \cite{fu-etal-2024-disperse} or alternatively could be related to differences in how LoRA fine-tuning affects each model type.
+We experiment with fine-tuning base and instruction-tuned LLMs on our dataset using LoRA.
+For baselines, we include few-shot LLMs (Llama3.3-70B and GPT-4o) and a pretrained NLLB translation system that we also finetune using our dataset.
+The results indicate that fine-tuned LLMs show higher ranking in a human preference-based evaluation and fewer critical errors than the other baselines, performing better even than proprietary models such as GPT-4o.

-Our analyses show low correlation between human and automatic evaluations, particularly in cases with CS errors.
-This suggests that current metrics are not adequate for assessing CS generation, which would require more specialized evaluation methods.
+We also perform a meta-evaluation of reference-based NLG metrics commonly used for CS evaluation, as well as an LLM judge (GPT-4o).
+Our analyses show low correlation between human and reference-based evaluations, while the LLM judge achieves moderate correlations.
+However, particularly in cases with CS errors, no metric is adequate for assessing CS generation.
+We therefore advocate for more research in specialized evaluation methods.

-We conclude that pre-trained models are able to yield competent results and generate satisfactory outputs, as the error analysis shows the less abundant type of errors are those related to CS, as opposed to problems in fluency, retaining the original meaning of the sentences, and errors in format.
-Human evaluation shows that their generations are still not on a par with the original instances.